 Symposium preparation workshops are offered by ASURE & OURJ in the coming weeks leading up to the symposium, and recorded workshops accessible via the Symposium YouTube channel.

-Fine-tune your symposium presentation and get feedback (as well as pizza) during a drop-in session at the "Symposium and Slices" workshop present by ASURE & OURJ.
+Fine-tune your symposium presentation and get feedback (as well as pizza) during a drop-in session at the "Symposium and Slices" workshop presented by ASURE & OURJ.
+It will be held Thursday, May 9, from 3:00 to 9:00 pm at the DREAMLab in the Knight Library.

 Frequently Asked Questions (FAQs)